Platelets are miniscule blood cells that prevent your body from losing too much blood if you are bleeding.

 If you suffer from bleeding conditions or it runs in your family, it is very important to know which medicines affect platelet function.

-Although platelets are tiny, they are one of the most important cells found in your bloodstream, because they help the body to prevent an excessive blood loss and control bleeding.
+Although platelets are tiny, they are one of the most important cells found in your bloodstream, because they help the body to prevent excessive blood loss and control bleeding.

 Symptoms such as frequent nosebleeds, cuts that won’t stop bleeding, or easy bruising should be treated as a red flag.
 If you experience any of these conditions let your primary health care provider know.